Why I Don’t Design Moodboards for My Branding Clients and What I Do Instead

 Why?
 Because they are the only one who knows what they want.
 Sure, I’m a designer, but I’m not a mind reader and it’s not possible to know what someone wants unless you know this person really well.

 As I’ve mentioned, I used to design moodboards for my clients, but it always felt off.
 Firstly, because using someone else’s photos without the license is illegal (unless the image is under Creative Commons license), so I can’t stand when I see designers who use photos they found on Pinterest in their portfolio and on the brand boards.
 Some designers mention the photo source, but still…

 Not to mention, is kind of “cheating”, because clients might be attracted to the photography (which wasn’t taken by a designer) and NOT the logo, colour palette or any other aspect of the brand identity.
-It might be subconscious, so the potential clients might not even realize that they liked the photo from the moodboard more than a logo.
+It might be subconscious, so the potential clients might not even realize that they liked the photo from the moodboard more than a logo or other design element.